Just Download CIA-IV VCE and Practice real questions

 C. Compensation is a universal motivator.

 D. Productivity is not correlated with job satisfaction.
-Answer: A

 The behavioral theory of management holds that all people including employees) have